 I recently heard a man on the radio talking about cardboard Christianity.
 Have you ever seen a street person holding up a cardboard sign?
 That sign sums up his existence in a few short words, maybe something like - "homeless, need food."

-In cardboard Christianity, church members hold up a sign that tells something about their lives, then they flip it over and it tells what Jesus did.
+In cardboard Christianity, church members hold up a sign that says something about their lives, then they flip it over and it tells what Jesus did.

 I knew immediately that mine would say, "I will never be loved."
 I often wonder how I had allowed just one line, spoken to me in spite, to affect my entire adult life.
 I had allowed it, (by a person who delighted in being cruel), to influence my life even after he was gone.